eldridgea/blog/content/post/the-silent-ai-overlord-is-already-here.md

 authors:
   - Eldridge Alexander
 ---
+*EDIT 2026-04-18: Updated dead links to point to archived versions of the pages on the Wayback Machine where available*

 Every few months or years it seems like there’s at least a few news cycles devoted to how Artificial Intelligence is an existential threat to humanity.